dbt-labs/docs.getdbt.com/website/docs/sql-reference/statements/sql-group-by.md

 A few things to note about the GROUP BY implementation:
 - It’s usually listed as one of the last rows in a query, after any joins or where statements; typically you’ll only see [HAVING](/sql-reference/having), [ORDER BY](/sql-reference/order-by), or [LIMIT](/sql-reference/limit) statements following it in a query
-- You can group by multiple fields (ex. `group by 1,2,3`) if you need to; in general, we recommend performing aggregations and joins in separate CTEs to avoid having to group by too many fields in one query or CTE
+- You can group by multiple fields (ex. `group by 1,2,3`) if you need to; in general, we recommend performing aggregations and joins in separate <Term id="cte">CTEs</Term> to avoid having to group by too many fields in one query or CTE
 - You may also group by explicit column name (ex. `group by my_first_field`) or even a manipulated column name that is in the query (ex. `group by date_trunc('month', order_date)`)

 :::note Readability over DRYness?